breandan/cstk/README.md

 salloc --time 3:0:0 --account=[YOUR_ADVISOR] --gres=gpu:a100:1 --mem=40G
 ```

-Compute nodes have no internet, so future commands will require need to occur offline.
+Compute nodes have no internet, so future commands will need to occur offline.

 ```sh
 # Default CUDA version may not work, use older version